-If you use Theano for academic research, you are highly encouraged (though not required) to cite the following two papers:
+If you use Theano for academic research, you are highly encouraged (though not required) to cite the following, most recent paper:

 Theano is primarily developed by academics, and so citations matter a lot to us.
 As an added benefit, you increase Theano’s exposure and potential user (and developer) base, which is to the benefit of all users of Theano.
 Thanks in advance!